pbatey/query-to-mongo/README.md

   ...
 }
 ```

+The format for arguments was inspired by item #7 in [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.

 ### Field selection
 The _fields_ argument is a comma separated list of field names to include in the results.
 For example `fields=name,age` results in a _option.fields_ value of `{'name':true,'age':true}`.
 If no fields are specified then _option.fields_ is null, returning full documents as results.